- What is the server response time?

 1. Requests per Second:

 This measures the number of requests for an application, software program, or website every second.
 Normally, the more requests a user places, the slower the response will be.
-These measurements help to determine the maximum load server can handle per second before failing or meeting the ideal response time.
+These measurements help to determine the maximum load the server can handle per second before failing or meeting the ideal response time.

 2. Average Response Time: